Hi Rosie, welcome to VENTS! How have you been?

 I’m looking into this seriously for some time towards the end of 2019.
 Will be my first time hitting the road!

 What else is happening next in December Rose’s world?

 While finishing up some of the final stages of my new musical projects set to release in 2019, I’m keeping busy adjudicating award shows, and singing contests, latest being that promoting Jessie J’s Christmas album.

-Hi Kenneth, welcome to VENTS!
+Hi guys, welcome to VENTS!
 How have you been?
-Whew, where to begin on these …
+Hey Vents!
+Thanks for having us. …